amruthsrepo/advanced_job_search_tool/README.md

 ## Disclaimer

-This Chrome extension works based on the browser's history and local storage.
+This Chrome extension works based on the browser's history.
 It may not accurately reflect the last time you visited a page if your browser history is cleared or if you visit the same page on different devices.
 The extension should be used as a reference and not as an absolute measure of the last visit time.